xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 The encoding version is considered falsified at the effective layer if any of the following occur robustly:

 * For a wide range of faithful encodings and reasonable refinement paths, standard S4 encodings never form a measurably lower tension band than clearly non S4 manifolds.
-* Small changes in refinement level cause uncontrolled swings in `Tension_4S(m_k; γ_X)` for a fixed manifold, violating the intended stability of the refinement scheme.
+* Small changes in refinement level cause uncontrolled swings in `Tension_4S(m_k; γ_X)` for a fixed manifold, in conflict with the intended stability of the refinement scheme.
 * The separation between S4 and non S4 manifolds depends sensitively on per manifold parameter choices rather than on a single global parameter tuple.

-**Boundary note**

-Invalidating this encoding version does **not** prove or disprove the smooth 4 dimensional Poincaré conjecture.
+Invalidating this encoding version does not prove or disprove the smooth 4 dimensional Poincaré conjecture.
 It only shows that this particular combination of `L_obs`, refinement, mismatch definitions, and weights is not a good effective layer encoding.

 ---